Blockdaemon/bpm-cli/docs/documentation.md

 The node "solitary-shadow-8810" has been started.
 ```

-This shows BPM creating creating and starting the Docker containers for Tezos itself as well as monitoring agents.
+This shows BPM creating and starting the Docker containers for Tezos itself as well as monitoring agents.

 Verify the node status by running: